zhuangh/CarND-Traffic-Sign-Classifier-Project/writeup_zhuang.md

 ![alt text][image2]

-As a last step, I normalized the image data because ...
+As a last step, I normalized the image data because zero-mean data will provide better conditioned distribution for numerical optimization during the training.

 I decided to generate additional data because ...